What 15 Celebrity Kids Look Like Then and Now

 For most entertainment junkies, celebrity kids are at the heart of celebrity news.
 They represent the next generation of celebrities, especially if they have two A-list parents.
-This is why there’s so much hubbub around celebrity births.
-(As seen by the Kardashian-Jenner baby circus.)
+This is why there’s so much hubbub around celebrity births (as seen by the Kardashian-Jenner baby circus).
 But after the initial peak of interest, news around a certain celebrity kid typically dies down when the public moves onto the next adorable A-list baby.

-This means that we don’t usually see celebrity kids like Suri Cruise and Pax Thien Jolie-Pitt grow up, despite the massive news cycle when they were babies.
+This means that we don’t usually see celebrity kids such as Suri Cruise and Pax Thien Jolie-Pitt grow up, despite the massive news cycle when they were babies.
 Ahead, we’re taking a look at what 15 celebrity kids look like now, versus what they looked like back then.
 As expected, the glow-up is real, and all these adorable A-list babies grew up to become handsome young adults and teenagers.
-Take a look at what the kids of stars like Angelina Jolie and Katie Holmes look like now.
+Take a look at what the kids of stars such as Angelina Jolie and Katie Holmes look like now.

 2000: Brooklyn Beckham, Age 1